 1. African drumming and dance brings cultural topics to life!

-An African Drumming and Dance workshop provides a fantastic activity for Black History Month, an Africa topic or to include in a Cultural Diversity Day.
+An African drumming and dance workshop provides a fantastic activity for Black History Month, or to include in a cultural diversity day.

 It is an exhilarating experience for pupils and teachers alike when they make that first rumble all together with the African djembe hand drums.
 As each pupil plays on their hand made drum, they discover a whole world of history, tradition and culture - not just by passively listening or reading, but by actively playing and participating.
 This way they really experience the ethnic tradition and culture of West Africa.
 To quote a recent Headteacher at one of our schools ‘it is the hands-on activities like African drumming which children really take away and remember from cultural topics because they become active participants in the music as opposed to merely spectators.’

-African Drumming and Dance is a fantastic way to for children to exercise and channel their energy.
+African drumming and dance is a fantastic way to for children to exercise and channel their energy.
 African djembe drumming builds strength and stamina in the upper body while dance improves cardiovascular fitness and is an all-over body workout.
-Obviously this is great for enhancing children’s fitness and wellbeing, but studies show that such exercise sharpens the mind; makes for happier children and improves their performance in other areas such as maths and literacy.
+Obviously this is great for enhancing children’s fitness and well-being, but studies show that such exercise sharpens the mind; makes for happier children and improves their performance in other areas such as math and literacy.

 It is a typical thing which you hear a teacher say in class music lessons – ‘listen!’
 For good reason too because good listening is crucial.
 Like all music, learning African drumming is great for building a variety of listening skills.
 For example the ability to focus listening on an individual pattern within a poly-rhythmic piece of music (multiple rhythms being played simultaneously) or developing the listening skills required to understand the feeling of a rhythm when hearing against a regular pulse.